MadStu/connect-4/README.md

 ## Logic Flow

-- The program begins by calling the welcome() function which displays the logo and asks the user if they'd like to being playing or want to read the instructions first.
+- The program begins by calling the welcome() function which displays the logo and asks the user if they'd like to begin playing or want to read the instructions first.

 - Input is validated and if the user wants to read the instructions, then that slide show of instructional screens is shown before rejoining the flow.